To Turn the Stone

 "To Turn the Stone" is a song written by Giorgio Moroder and Pete Bellotte.
 The song was first recorded by American singer Donna Summer, planned for release on her 1981 studio album I'm a Rainbow; however, it would be shelved until 1996.
 Swedish singer Anni-Frid Lyngstad would be the first to officially release the song, recording it for her third studio album and first English-language album Something's Going On (1982).
-Lyngstad's version was produced by Phil Collins, and officially released on 8 October 1982, via Polar Music as the album's second single.
+Lyngstad's version was produced by Phil Collins, and officially released on 8 October 1982, via Polar Music as the album's second single in select territories.

 Frida cover

 Background

 While the aim for Frida's first English-language solo album was to include only original compositions, several songs, recorded by other artists were chosen for the album, since those were eligible to include.
-For instance, "You Know What I Mean" (previously recorded by Phil Collins), "Here We'll Stay" (previously recorded by Sonia Jones), and "To Turn the Stone".
+She felt satisfied covering other artists's songs, as she felt it was not the right time to write her own songs for an album and how she "preferred to reflect other people's ideas."
+Some songs she covered for the record included "You Know What I Mean" (previously recorded by Phil Collins), "Here We'll Stay" (previously recorded by Sonia Jones), and "To Turn the Stone".
 It was ABBA manager Stig Anderson who had suggested this song for Frida's album.
 Frida's version is driven by synths and has an Irish influence.
 While recording "To Turn the Stone", Phil Collins had set out to achieve the Phil Spector "sound", and therefore bought Spector's albums to perfect an echo sound.

-Release and reception
+Release

-"To Turn the Stone" was first released as part of the album Something's Going On on 10 September 1982.
-The album had received positive reviews.
-However, this song was deemed "weak", "pale" by critics, and that the composition was "surprisingly impersonal" by highly prolific composer Moroder.
-The critics from the USA, responded that within the album, "To Turn the Stone" sounds the most like ABBA.